yagarea/jektex/README.md

 ```

 ### Config
-Jektex si highly configurable from your `_config.yml` file
+Jektex si highly configurable using your `_config.yml` file

 **Disabling cache**
 You can disable caching with `disable_disk_cache = true` in `_config.yml`.
-Cache is
-enabled by default.
-You can find more information on [Jekyll official website](https://jekyllrb.com/docs/configuration/options/).
+Caching is enabled by default.
+You can find more information on [Jekyll's official website](https://jekyllrb.com/docs/configuration/options/).

 **Setting cache location**
-By default jektex cache will be saved in `.jekyll-cache` directory.
-This results in it's
+By default, Jektex cache will be saved in `.jekyll-cache` directory.
-deletion when you call `jekyll clean`.
-To prevent cache deletion or you just want to
-change location of cache for another reason you can achieve that by specifying
+This results in its deletion when you call `jekyll clean`.
+To prevent cache deletion or to change the cache location, you can specify `cache_dir` in `_config.yml`:
-`cache_dir` in `_config.yml`.
 ```yaml
 # Jektex cache dir location
 jektex: